 The device always provides access to detailed weather forecasts so you can be prepared for whatever’s ahead on your adventure.
 Keep in mind, you’ll need to pay for a subscription.

 What backpacker wouldn’t love the ultimate gift of a brand new ultralight tent?
-The Copper Spur HV UL2 is a spacious tent with tons of features to make a fantastic base camp in the backcountry.
+The Sea to Summit Telos TR2 Tent is a spacious tent with tons of features to make a fantastic base camp in the backcountry.
 It has two doors and two vestibules, which can be converted to awnings that provide shelter from sun or rain.

 The tent is super quick to set up, and the door zippers provide easy access without a struggle.
 With lots of pockets and even a bin inside, you’ll have plenty of interior storage for all of your gear.